Skip to content

 • Family Pack (5 devices, lifetime): $79.95

 The Mac version costs $20 more across all tiers.
-Tenorshare hasn’t publicly explained why, but the gap has been consistent since the 2022 release notes we tracked.
+Tenorshare hasn’t publicly explained why, but the gap has been a consistent feature of their pricing for years.
 If you have both a Windows and Mac household, buy the Windows Family Pack and run iCareFone on whichever computer you use most for backups, since the license activates by machine and is portable across reinstalls within the same OS.

 The free trial gives you 24 hours but limits each session to 5 file exports.
 We’d call it a demo, not a trial.